outmoded/university/README.md

 ### [Assignment8]  /authenticate end point
 * build `./authenticate` route.
+* Build data store `database.js` to authenticate user records with.
+  User records contain `scope` values to implement hapi's way of doing RBAC (role based access control).
+  For this project their are two scopes: ['admin', 'user']. `admin` is administrative user and `user` is a normal user.
 * Use prerequisite extensions to execute authentication logic.
   Prerequisite extensions are one of hapi's request-lifecycle extensions.
   Extensions allows for logic to be split up into multiple functions